-Morton College students who are parents of children between the ages 2-1/2 to 6 may leave their children in the Child Care Center while they attend courses on campus or use on-campus facilities (subject to availability).
-This service is available between 8 a.m. and 3 p.m. weekdays during the fall and spring semesters.
-The Center charges an hourly fee and a one-time nonrefundable deposit to help offset the program's cost.
+Morton College students who are parents of children between the ages 3 to 5 may leave their children in the Preschool Center while they attend courses on campus or use on-campus facilities (subject to availability).
+This service is available on weekdays during the fall and spring semesters.
+The Preschool has four sessions: 8:45 - 11:15am, 9:00 - 11:30am, 12:30 - 3:00pm, and 12:45 - 3:15pm.
+This program is funded through the Illinois State Board of Education, licensed by DCFS, and certified in the Gold Circle of Quality by ExceleRate, Illinois.
+Preschool is free for all children who qualify after evaluation for eligibility.
 Children also must be toilet trained and socially ready for the preschool environment.
 Parents should register early due to limited enrollment.
-Interested parents may contact the Child Care Center Coordinator in Room 105D or call (708) 656-8000, Ext.
-2284.
+Interested parents may contact the Child Care Center Coordinator in Room 105D orcall (708) 656-8000, Ext.
+2284 and 2285.